i5nipe/i5nipe.github.io/src/content/posts/UpDown/WriteUp.md

 ![Disable functions](./disable_funtions.png)
 > _Figure 7_: **List of all disable functions.**

-Reading all functions that are disable, the most intesting one that ins't on the list is `proc_open` that let execute remote code on the victim machine.
+Reading all the functions that are disable, the most intesting one that ins't on the list is `proc_open` that let execute remote code on the victim machine.
 I made the follow payload to finally get a reverse shell:

 > revshell.phar
 ```php